usernamenwafu/AGEP_TWAS/README.md

 ### `gene_summary.csv`

-This file contains the results of the TWAS analysis.
-It includes a summary of the genes considered significant in the study.
-This file can be used to review the identified genes and their associated statistical metrics.
+This file contains the results of our TWAS analysis.
+It includes a summary of the genes considered significant in milk production.

 ---